 What is PRP?

-PRP stands for Platelet Rich Plasma, and for years had been primarily used for orthopedic medicine, dentistry, and reconstructive surgery.
-The science lies on our platelets’ natural healing power, that gets activated when through several techniques gets introduced back in a treated area inducing and accelerating tissue growth.
+PRP stands for platelet-rich plasma, and for years PRP treatments have been primarily used for orthopedic medicine, dentistry, and reconstructive surgery.
+The treatments harness our platelets’ natural healing power, which is activated through several techniques and re-introduced to the area of your body needing treatment, inducing and accelerating tissue growth.

-Around 10 years ago PRP started to be implemented as a beauty procedure with micro needling to exponentially maximize collagen induction, as well as tissue regeneration to effectively treat wrinkles, acne scars, enlarged pores, hyperpigmentation, broken capillaries, and saggy skin, thus bringing back a glowing, younger-looking skin after the very first treatment.
-It wasn’t until a few years ago, when a celebrity came out on TV getting the procedure, that PRP’s benefits were widely recognized in the US, and has since become the preferred minimally invasive anti-aging alternative for the contemporary woman who wants to achieve a healthy and youthful complexion.
-Another common application for PRP is hair regeneration, and conditions treated include Alopecia, male baldness, among others.
+About 10 years ago, PRP therapy started to be implemented as a beauty procedure.
+Combining microneedling with PRP can exponentially maximize collagen induction as well as tissue regeneration to effectively treat wrinkles, acne scars, enlarged pores, hyperpigmentation, broken capillaries, and saggy skin.
+You can enjoy glowing, younger-looking skin after the very first treatment.
+It wasn’t until a few years ago, when a celebrity came out on TV about getting a “vampire facial”, that PRP’s benefits were widely recognized in the U.S. Since then, PRP facials are becoming the preferred, minimally invasive anti-aging solution for the contemporary woman who wants to achieve a healthy and youthful complexion.
+Another common application for PRP is hair regeneration, and conditions treated include Alopecia and male baldness among others.

-We start by drawing around 25 cc of your blood (done by a licensed Phlebotomist).
-While we harvest a concentration of platelets (PRP) from your blood, you will undergo a quick Prep-cleansing facial, and a mild enzymatic peeling thoroughly cleaning the area, and gently removing the dead skin to enhance the benefits of the procedure, by facilitating penetration of the PRP, while maintaining asepsis.
-Then we proceed with micro needling, introducing the PRP, by working progressively to reach appropriate therapeutic depth but with minimal discomfort.
+We begin treatment by drawing around 25 cc of your blood, a procedure done by a licensed phlebotomist.
+While we harvest a concentration of platelets (PRP) from your blood, you will undergo a quick cleansing facial in preparation, as well as a mild enzymatic peel to thoroughly clean the area and gently remove the dead skin.
+These steps help to enhance the benefits of the procedure by facilitating penetration of the PRP while maintaining asepsis.
+Then, we proceed with microneedling, introducing the PRP by working progressively to reach appropriate therapeutic depth with minimal discomfort.